 Two men arrive at the Newton home who claim to be conducting a survey.
 They wish to ask questions of the household and take photographs.
 Uncle Charlie is evasive, refusing to be involved and bordering on rudeness when he encounters the two men in the home.
 Could these be the same “gentlemen” who were inquiring after Charlie at his boardinghouse?
 Soon enough niece Charlie learns from one of the men that they are police, and are indeed on the trail of her uncle, who may be involved in some pretty nasty crimes, namely the murder of several widows and the theft of their money.
 Charlie does not want her mother to know, for it would break her heart.
 She begins an investigation of her own, and soon discovers the answer to the question of her uncle’s guilt or innocence.
 This portion of the story involves a cat-and-mouse interplay between uncle and niece, with the rest of the family ignorant of the situation and implications.
 At the same time Charlie begins an awkward romance with the detective who had tipped her to her uncle’s situation.

 The contest of wills between the two Charlies seems to be won by niece Charlie, and her uncle agrees to leave Santa Rosa.
-On the train that will take him away, he tries to silence his niece’s suspicions and is himself killed, with only his niece and the detective knowing the truth, as Santa Rosa mourns the death of Charles Oakley as if he was one of their own.
+On the train that will take him away, he tries to silence his niece’s suspicions, with deadly consequences.

-Performance: Most of the cast is outstanding.
+Performance: This is arguably one of the best casts in any Hitchcock film, from top to bottom.
 Joseph Cotten is perfect as Uncle Charlie, creating one of Hitchcock’s greatest villains.
-Teresa Wright as niece Charlie has the most difficult part in the movie, as her character undergoes a dramatic transformation as she learns several truths about her uncle, and the world.
+Teresa Wright as niece Charlie has the most difficult part in the movie, as her character undergoes a dramatic transformation when she learns several truths about her uncle, and the world.
 Henry Travers, who will forever be known to movie lovers as Clarence the angel in Frank Capra’s It’s A Wonderful Life, is pleasant and likeable as the Newton family patriarch.
 His primary job is to provide occasional comic relief.
 But the most memorable, and most moving performance in the film belongs to Patricia Collinge as Uncle Charlie’s sister Emma.
 Emma’s fondness for her younger brother is palpable, as is her fondness for childhood recollections.
-If there is one performance that just doesn’t work it is that of MacDonald Carey as Detective Graham.
-He seems out-of-place in all of his onscreen interplay.
+If there is one performance that is not entirely perfect it is that of MacDonald Carey as Detective Graham.
+He seems out-of-place in some of his onscreen interplay.

 The doppelgänger effect: The central relationship in this movie is that of the two Charlies, uncle and niece.
 The idea of the characters as doubles appears frequently.
 First as they both appear sprawled on a bed in their respective opening scenes.
 Later in several lines of dialogue.
 Teresa Wright as Charlie tells her uncle “We’re sort of like twins, don’t you see?”Later Uncle Charlie accosts his niece outside a bar called “Til Two”, finally taking her inside.
 There are no overt incestuous signals in this relationship, but it is a very odd relationship for an uncle and niece.
 She gazes at him longingly in their opening scenes together, and when she walks through town with him, arm in arm, she is delighted when her friends look at him in awe, almost as if she wants them to think he is her beau.
 What Uncle Charlie doesn’t foresee is that his niece has an inner mettle that has remained hidden, and it only comes to the forefront as she is forced to confront him.
 They are indeed very much alike, and it is this that allows her to best him in their game of wits.